Healthdirect Free Australian health advice you can count on.

 What causes a nervous breakdown?

-Worry, stress and anxiety can build up over a long period of time and reach a point where a person is no longer able to cope or perform their normal daily tasks.
+Stress and anxiety can also build up over a long period of time.
+You may reach a point where things feel overwhelming — this is a nervous breakdown.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.